balena-io/docs/pages/installing/gettingStarted-Odroid-XU4.md

 ## What You'll Need

 * An [Odroid XU4][odroidXU4-link] Cortex-A7 quad core from [Hardkernel][hardkernel-link].
-* A 4GB or larger SD card.The [Odroid XU4][odroidXU4-link] uses a microSD card.
+* A 4GB or larger SD card.
+The [Odroid XU4][odroidXU4-link] uses a microSD card.
 The [speed class][speed_class] of the card also matters - this determines its maximum transfer rate.
 We strongly recommend you get hold of a class 10 card or above.

 __Note:__ Currently booting from the [emmc][odroid-emmc] on the Odroid device is not supported.

-* A 5V, 4 Amp power supply unit from [Hardkernel][hardkernel-link] like this [one][XU4-PSU-link]
+* A 5V, 4 Amp power supply unit from [Hardkernel][hardkernel-link] like this [one][XU4-PSU-link].
 * An ethernet cable or [WiFi adapter][wifi] to connect your device to the internet.
 * And finally you need some awesome ideas to hack on!
 If you need some inspiration, go over and check out our [projects][projects] page.